kyim50/quest/README.md

 # TODO

 ## UI
-- Fix page modal for mobile.
+- Restyle old page modals.
 - Make quest modal.
-- Create settings menu.
-- Add light/dark mode variants and add to settings.
 - Add fullscreen mode to maps
-- Restyle old page modals.
 - Create modal for search and filter.
 - style the image preview which appears after you take a picture
+- Add light/dark mode variants and add to settings.

+ Fix page modal for mobile.

+ Create settings menu.

 ## Front-End Logic